• Home

 • Be tested to make sure it complies with chemical, microbiological, and radioactive limits.

-• Be collected with equipment the prevents contamination and doesn’t change the properties of the water.
+• Be collected with equipment that prevents contamination and doesn’t change the properties of the water.

 • Be bottled in containers with caps or lids.